28/08/2017 0 Comments

 - Understanding weight and body conditions, obesity is an all-too common problem in pets.
 Talk to your vet about a diet and exercise plan.

 - Behaviour treatments and prevention, this is your opportunity to ask questions about any unusual or unsociable behaviour your dog’s displaying like excessive barking, biting or chewing your shoes the minute your back is turned.
 Your vet can help you look after your pet’s emotional and mental health, offer you some useful tips, and/or refer you to a trained behaviourist.

 - Dental care, particularly important in older dogs as dental disease can not only cause pain but could also lead to problems with their internal organs.

 - Senior dogs tend to get a few more aches and pains, so your vet might recommend more frequent check-ups.

 Your Vet Will Be Happy That You Asked

 Mention any problems you’ve noticed, however small, or any lumps and bumps you’d like a second opinion on.
 Sometimes treatment is as simple as a change in diet; for example there are specific foods that can slow the progression of kidney disease, joint disease, and canine dementia.
 Microchipping and neutering are also important and should be done when your pet is still young, but it’s never too late.

 At our animal clinics, our veterinarians are passionate about making sure your pet lives a long, healthy and happy life.
 Contact Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital at 416-266-9380 today if you have any questions, or feel free to drop in for a walk in appointment.
-We are located in Toronto but often have patients throughout the GTA (Greater Toronto Area), including Scarborough, Markham and Pickering!
+Our offices are located in Toronto but often have patients throughout the GTA (Greater Toronto Area), including Scarborough, Markham and Pickering!